 Pregnancy-related circumstances where actual delivery is not anticipated to occur (example: pre-term labor): Refer to Elective, Urgent or Emergent Acute Admissions protocols below.

-NICU (level II or greater) or Infant Continued Admissions after Discharge of Mother: Admission notification within 24 hours of admission must be sent to FAX# 1-866-741-5650.
+NICU or Infant Continued Admissions after Discharge of Mother: No admission notification or prior authorization is required for Newborn Nursery and NICU Level II admissions unless the length of stay is extended beyond 5 days.
+Admission notification within one business day of admission is required for NICU Level III and Level IV, regardless of length of stay.
 Hospitals must follow DHP’s transfer protocols for infants born less than 29 weeks gestation or less than 1,000 grams.

 Elective Acute or Mental Health/Substance Use Disorder Admissions and Observations (excluding OB Observations): Prior Authorization is required.

-Urgent or Emergent Acute or Mental Health/Substance Use Disorder Admissions and Observations: Admission notification within 24 hours of admission must be sent to FAX# 1-866-741-5650.
+Urgent or Emergent Acute or Mental Health/Substance Use Disorder Admissions and Observations: Admission notification within one business day of admission.

 Discharge Planning: Hospitals must provide DHP with notification of pending discharge as early as practical.
 This allows DHP case managers to work with the hospital case managers and ensure the patient/member has everything needed to make a successful transition to home.